 Meanwhile, unknown to Kenneth and most of the astronomical community, Sheppard had already recovered S/2003 J 2 and S/2003 J 23.
 But his submissions to the Minor Planet Center, along with Kenneth’s, are stuck in a processing backlog.

 “It was impressive that Kenneth was able to use the older observations,” says Sheppard.
 Besides the moons being extremely faint, he notes that the 2001 data were not as good as the 2003 images used in the moons’ discovery.

 Faintness is not the only problem in tracking Jupiter’s small moons.
 Their orbits can extend up to 0.35 astronomical unit away from Jupiter (50 million kilometers, or about 5° in the sky), which means moons can be found across an area of about 80 square degrees.
 That’s a giant haystack to search for faint needles, especially when the required powerful telescopes have small fields of view.

 What makes the discoveries — and recoveries — worthwhile for Sheppard is not bragging rights, but what they teach us about planetary satellite systems and the history of the solar system.

 Most of Jupiter’s outer moons are small, with orbits that are retrograde (meaning they move around the planet in the opposite direction of its rotation), highly eccentric (long oval-shaped), and inclined to the plane of the solar system.
 The planet likely captured these moons long ago.

-Most of these moons belong to one of four distinct families, each of which contains one big object and many smaller ones.
+Most of these moons belong to one of five distinct families, each of which contains one big object and many smaller ones.
 The smaller objects appear to be fragments, broken off during collisions with passing objects.
 While collisions are rare now, the number of small objects suggest there used to be many more.
 Finding and tracking new moons thus helps answer questions about the history of the solar system.